christiancannata/agrispesa/wp-content/plugins/gtm-ecommerce-woo/readme.txt

 ### How to use JSON file with GTM container?

-In order to perform such import go to `Settings > Google Tag Manager` and scroll down.
-There is a link to the JSON file with the GTM container.
+In order to perform such import go to `Settings > Google Tag Manager` and click `GTM Presets` tab.
+Look for GTM Preset that you would like to install.
 Save it as a JSON file on your computer.

 Then in GTM go to the `Admin` panel of your workspace.
 Click `Import Container`.
 Choose the container file you have just downloaded.
 Decide which workspace it should go to.
 Then select `Merge` and `Overwrite conflicting tags, triggers and variables.` as import options.
 Hit `Confirm` to create tags, variables, and triggers for pushing Ecommerce events to the GA4 property.